claudiopro/my-goals/README.md

 # my-goals
 My goals expressed as a list of todos.
 For better accountability, and as a reminder to myself.
 I tend to be very forgetful and a list of todos helps.
 Also I got this mindset from my IBM years :sweat_smile:.
+Inspired by `personal-goals` by the awesome [Una Kravets](https://github.com/una/personal-goals)

 Have a question?
 [Ask me anything!](https://github.com/claudiopro/ama/issues/new) Would you like to suggest a goal?
 [Go ahead!](https://github.com/claudiopro/my-goals/issues/new) :smile: